richard1912/PasteParty/README.md

 - ✅ **Paste text or images from clipboard** - Simply paste (Ctrl+V) any text or image content from your clipboard
 - ✅ **Persistent storage** - All pastes are saved to the server and persistently displayed on the homepage
-- ✅ **Copy pastes** - Copy any paste content back to your clipboard
+- ✅ **Copy pastes** - Copy any pasted content back to your clipboard (from another device)
 - ✅ **Delete pastes** - Remove individual pastes or delete all at once
-- ✅ **Random theme cycler** - Click the 🎨 button in the top right corner to randomly change the background color theme with soft, modern pastel gradients
+- ✅ **Random theme cycler** - Click the 🎨 button in the top right corner to randomly change the background color theme
-- ✅ **Theme persistence** - Your chosen theme is saved on the server and persists across sessions and devices
 - ✅ **Local network access** - Access from any device on your local network (requires firewall configuration)
 - ✅ **Android Companion App** - Share text and images directly from your Android device to PasteParty via the Android share menu